-Salary The Committee increased Ms. McCarthy's salary by 4% to \$1,300,000 to reflect changes in the market for executive talent and her continued outstanding performance.
-Performance- based Bonus Target Bonus Ms. McCarthy's target bonus for fiscal 2016 is equal to two times her fiscal year end salary, as set forth in her employment agreement.
-Other Performance Factor The Committee applied a factor of 225% with respect to other performance factors for Ms. McCarthy in fiscal 2016 compared to a factor of 140% in fiscal 2015.
-The determination this year reflected Mr. Iger's recommendation and Ms. McCarthy's accomplishments during the year, which included: Led and managed the Company's finance organization and continued to increase the level of collaboration and partnership between corporate and segment financial functions.
-Maintained and promoted Disney's financial and capital markets strength, including successful debt offerings and structured long-term financings.
-Supported international financial initiatives including funding of the planned expansion at Hong Kong Disneyland and evaluation of Disneyland Paris financial structure.
-Consolidated corporate functions for continued efficiency and consistency including supply chain management and global public policy.
-Provided active oversight of the corporate real estate function through recruitment, onboarding and ongoing support of new leadership for this function.
-Developed an enterprise-wide tax risk management strategy.
-Equity Award Value The annual equity award value for Ms. McCarthy is equal to 2.5 times her expected fiscal year end salary as set forth in her employment agreement.
+Salary The Committee increased Ms. McCarthy's salary in August 2017 by 15% to \$1,500,000 to reflect changes in the market for executive talent and her continued outstanding performance.
+Performance- based Bonus Target Bonus Ms. McCarthy's target bonus for fiscal 2017 is equal to two times her fiscal year end salary, as set forth in her employment agreement.
+Other Performance Factor The Committee applied a factor of 150% with respect to other performance factors for Ms. McCarthy in fiscal 2017 compared to a factor of 225% in fiscal 2016.
+The determination this year reflected Mr. Iger's recommendation and Ms. McCarthy's accomplishments during the year, which included: Oversaw execution of financing for key business initiatives, including expansion at Hong Kong Disneyland and Disney Cruise Line and privatization of Disneyland Paris.
+Maintained and promoted Disney's financial and capital markets strength, including successful debt offerings, structured long-term financings and achievement of favorable interest rates.
+Restructured corporate functions for continued efficiency and consistency including enterprise social responsibility and global product and labor standards.
+Provided active oversight of the corporate risk management function and corporate real estate projects involving changed leadership, restructuring and a number of significant projects.
+Equity Award Value The annual equity award value for Ms. McCarthy is equal to 2.5 times her expected fiscal year end salary as set forth in her employment agreement as in effect at the time the award was made.